Between you and the dragon’s lair, there is the dungeon.

 The ruins are haunted by undead creatures, which typically have special properties, so be sure to read about the foul things you encounter.
 You will find powerful weapons in the ruins.

 In addition to the normal passages down, there is a one-way tunnel that leads from the caverns to the mines, and one that leads from the mines to the ruins.
 The entrances to these tunnels are in different locations each game.
 Tunnels use the loot tables for the level below, which is good.
 Tunnels are infested with slimes, which is bad.
 Each tunnel has 1-3 rooms.

 The dragon’s lair is your ultimate destination.
 Defeat the dragon(s) to win the game and save the village.
 The lair will consist of one room until you've advanced to 6 dragons.
 After that the lair will consist of 1 room for every 5 dragons (6-10 dragons = 2 rooms, 11-15 dragons = 3 rooms, etc.) If there is more than one room, the dragons are randomly dispersed, but with a minimum of 2 and maximum of 7 dragons per room.
 The lair level has a base amount of loot, plus extra loot for each dragon above 3 in a room.

-When it's your turn, you can first use up to one of each of the three scroll types: Haste, Leap, and Flame.
+Dungeoneers is a turn-based game.
+When it's your turn, you may first use a magic scroll (up to one of each type).
 You then take one of the following actions:

 |Move||Move to an adjacent, empty floor tile.|